Conflict Minerals Report

 1. Company Overview

 Bio-Techne is a Minnesota corporation and was incorporated in 1981.
-Bio-Techne and its affiliates have approximately 1,900 employees and serve customers within pharmaceutical and biotech companies, hospitals and clinical diagnostic labs, universities, and research institutions globally.
-We serve our customers with products through our premier brands, R&D Systems, Novus Biologicals, ProteinSimple, Cliniqa, Tocris BioSciences, and Advanced Cell Diagnostics.
-Our mission is “to build epic tools for epic science,” and we are committed to providing the life sciences community with innovative, high-quality scientific tools to better understand biological processes and drive discovery.
+Bio-Techne and its affiliates have over 2,200 employees and serve customers within pharmaceutical and biotech companies, hospitals and clinical diagnostic labs, universities, and research institutions globally.
+We serve our customers with products through our premier brands, R&D Systems, Novus Biologicals, ProteinSimple, Cliniqa, Tocris BioSciences, Advanced Cell Diagnostics and Exosome Diagnostics.
+We provide the life sciences community with innovative, high-quality scientific tools to better understand biological processes and drive discovery.
 In line with this mission, we are committed to the responsible sourcing of materials used in our products, and we strive to interact with partners who share these values.

 2. Supply Chain Overview